JDBDT/jdbdt/src/site/markdown/DBSetup.md

 Database data may be cleaned up as follows:

-* `truncate(t)`: clears the entire contents of table `t` using a TRUNCATE statement;
 * `deleteAll(t)`: clears  the entire contents of table `t` using a DELETE statement;
 * `deleteAllWhere(t, w, [,args])`: clears the contents of table `t` subject to WHERE clause `w` and optional WHERE clause arguments `args`, using a DELETE statement;
+* `truncate(t)`: clears the entire contents of table `t` using a TRUNCATE statement;

-Note that `truncate` (i.e., a TRUNCATE statement) may typically execute faster than `deleteAll` (a DELETE statement).
-However, TRUNCATE may not respect integrity constraints and has variable semantics across database engines; check some details [here](https://en.wikipedia.org/wiki/Truncate_(SQL).
-Additionally, the TRUNCATE statement is [not supported](Compatibility.html#KnownIssues) by some database engines.
+Note that `truncate` executes a TRUNCATE TABLE statement, and may typically execute faster than `deleteAll`, which in turn uses DELETE statement (with no WHERE clause).
+The TRUNCATE TABLE statement, however, may not respect integrity constraints and has variable semantics for different database engines; check some details [here](https://en.wikipedia.org/wiki/Truncate_(SQL).
+Additionally, note that the TRUNCATE TABLE statement is [not supported](Compatibility.html#KnownIssues) by some database engines.

-*Example*
+*Illustration*

     import static org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;